Steve Lukather: Toto

-By 2008, Lukather was the only original Toto member still performing with the band: Bobby Kimball was also in the band at the time, but had been absent from it for some time – whereas Lukather has been with Toto since its formation.
+By 2008, Lukather was the only original Toto member still performing with the band: Bobby Kimball was also in the band at the time but had been absent from it for a while, whereas Lukather has been with Toto since its formation.
 However, in June of the same year, Lukather decided to leave Toto.
 This decision directly led to the official dissolution of the band.
 In a 2011 interview discussing his career with Toto, Lukather indicated that the band had evolved too far from its original incarnation and that he was dealing with the physical and mental toll of recording and performing.
 In February 2010, the band announced that they would reunite to support Toto bassist Mike Porcaro, who was diagnosed with Lou Gehrig's disease.
 They continued to tour on a limited basis in 2011 and 2012.

 Although Lukather indicated in April 2011 that the band would not record any further material, Toto announced an international tour schedule and new studio album in March 2014.
-In March 2015 Toto XIV was released.
+In March 2015, Toto XIV was released.
 The band toured in celebration of its 40th anniversary from 2016 to 2019, when Lukather announced an indefinite hiatus.
 A new Toto lineup converged in 2020 to resume performances, featuring Lukather and Williams as the only members persisting from previous lineups, though Paich would still make guest appearances and is considered an official member.
 The group has virtual livestream performances and eventual live concerts planned for 2020 and 2021, with John Pierce on bass guitar, Robert "Sput" Searight on drums, Steve Maggiora on keyboards, Dominique "Xavier" Taplin on keyboards, and Warren Ham providing additional vocals.

-On January 10, 2024, the band announced "The Dogz of Oz" lineup and officially welcomed back Greg Phillinganes (Keyboards) and Shannon Forrest (Drums), along with a touring schedule extending into 2025.
+On January 10, 2024, the band announced "The Dogz of Oz" lineup and officially welcomed back Greg Phillinganes (keyboards) and Shannon Forrest (drums), along with a touring schedule extending into 2025.

 Session work

 Lukather achieved notability in the 1970s and 1980s as one of the most sought-after session guitarists in Los Angeles, playing with a wide range of artists from Aretha Franklin to Warren Zevon.
 He has performed on over 1,500 records spanning 36 years.
 Music journalist Jude Gold noted, "It's hard to name a guitarist who has had a more prolific and fulfilling career than Steve Lukather."
-Lukather credits fellow Toto members David Paich and Jeff Porcaro for getting him exposure in the industry—although he lamented in an April 2011 interview that opportunities for session musicians have curtailed in recent years: "There is no 'session guy' thing any more—not like it was.
+Lukather credits fellow Toto members David Paich and Jeff Porcaro for getting him exposure in the industry.
+He lamented in an April 2011 interview that opportunities for session musicians have diminished in recent years: "There is no 'session guy' thing any more—not like it was.
 It's not like the old days when I was doing 25 sessions a week.
 All the studios are gone.
 The budgets are gone.
 The record companies are all gone."
-His own output as a session musician has slowed along with the rest of the industry—as of 2009, Lukather stated he was doing only a few sessions a year.
+His own output as a session musician has slowed along with the rest of the industry; in 2009, Lukather stated he was doing only a few sessions a year.